Get Involved!

 Advisor: Mr. O’Shea

 Students who are already members of the Concert Band, Symphonic Band, or Symphony Orchestra are eligible to audition for this select group.
-Exception may be made for guitar and piano, but are strictly at the discretion of the director.
+Exceptions may be made for guitar and piano, but are strictly at the discretion of the director / advisor.
 The Jazz Ensemble performs at two evening concerts throughout the year, the annual Arts Festival, and at selected venues and festivals off campus.

 Leadership Training Program (LTP)

-Students are selected from this program following their sophomore or junior year to provide guidance, leadership, and mentoring for ninth-grade students.
-LTP students are expected to work closely with their assigned homerooms throughout the year.
+Students are selected for this program following their 10th grade or 11th grade year in order to provide guidance, leadership, and mentoring for 9th grade students.
+LTP students are expected to work closely with their assigned advisement period students throughout the year.

 LeFont